DanielDiazHernandezPP/ProntoPagaDocs/docs/Pay ins/chile-3/payins-chile-wallet.md

 deprecated: false
 hidden: false
 metadata:
-  title: Acepta pagos con wallet | ProntoPaga Docs
+  title: Acepta pagos con Wallet | ProntoPaga Docs
   description: >-
     Learn how to create wallet payments in Chile using the Prontopaga API with MACH and Mercado Pago.
 Includes payment flow, API request, test data, and